2003 Biennial Art Faculty Exhibition

 Events are free, but space is limited—register to secure your spot.

-The Gallery of Contemporary Art, a university museum, in conjunction with the Visual and Performing Art’s Department of the College of Letters, Arts, and Sciences, is proud to present its biennial art faculty exhibition featuring work by 16 teachers.
 From its beginning as a degree program in 1970, the Visual Art Department at CU, Colorado Springs, has offered Bachelors of Arts degrees in studio art and art history.
 Since 1981 there has also been an undergraduate minor in Gallery Management in conjunction with the art museum, which acts as a lab for the minor.
 Within the studio program, coursework is offered in painting, drawing, photography, sculpture, papermaking, computer imaging, and time based media.

 The UCCS art faculty are active not only in teaching, but in pursuing their own creative interests.
 The tradition of artist/teachers began centuries ago when master artisans took apprentices into their workshops to teach them their trade.
 Outside the United States it is less common for universities to offer degrees in art, leaving this job to trade schools, which are referred to there as polytechnical schools.